 Anyone who texted LAGALAXY got a response with a link …

 Thank you for attending today’s LA Galaxy Orange County event!
 Click the link to redeem your digital gift bag with offers from our sponsors! https://s1m.gift/Galaxy

 … and that link went right to the custom app’s landing page, where people could enter their email to get started:

 Well, that completes our front door metaphor.
 And it brings us to the main point of this whole story:

 When S1M used SimpleTexting’s analytics to review the Galaxy campaign, they noticed that the number of keyword opt-ins was higher than the number of gift redemptions.
-Clearly, some of those people who originally texted LAGALAXY to 555888 never ended up in the app to claim their digital gift bag.
+Clearly, some of those people who originally texted LAGALAXY never ended up in the app to claim their digital gift bag.

 Some problems have rather simple solutions, and this is one of them.

 S1M simply sent a follow-up text to all attendees who hadn’t converted on the gift offer:

 Thank you for supporting LA Galaxy Orange County!
 Don’t forget to redeem your digital gift bag by clicking the link: https://s1m.gift/Galaxy